linode/docs/docs/websites/ecommerce/install-magento-on-ubuntu-16-04.md

     ![Go to "Configuration" in the "Stores" menu.](/docs/assets/magento-stores-config.png)

 3. On the next screen, you'll see a list of configuration settings including "General," "Catalog," and "Customers" among others.
-Click on General, and select **Web** from its submenu.
+Click on **General**, and select **Web** from its submenu.

     ![Select "Web" from the "General" menu.](/docs/assets/magento-general-web.png)